defenxor/dsiem-rs/docs/managing_performance.md

    - Backend nodes will have a relatively constant and predictable resource usage.
    - NATS, Logstash, and frontend nodes do not have to adapt to backend nodes condition.

-   The obvious (and rather severe) disadvantage of this is Dsiem will skip processing events from time to time.
+   The obvious (and rather severe) disadvantage of this is Dsiem may skip processing events from time to time.

 > [!NOTE]
 > Use this strategy by setting `max_queue` to a number higher than 0, and `max_delay` to 0.